The private equity paradox: boon or bane for UK accountancy firms?

 June 6, 2024

-The UK accountancy landscape is witnessing a surge in private equity (PE) investment.
-Currently there are just a handful of practices with this backing (Azets being the most recognised), but the popularity of investment to help take a firm to the next level is increasing.
-Especially as more firms begin to take on PE investment and retain their partnership model at the same time.
-(As Moore Kingston Smith (MKS) has done.)
+The UK accountancy landscape is witnessing a surge in private equity investors and private equity funds entering the market.
+Currently, only a handful of practices have this backing, Azets being the most recognised, but the popularity of external investment to help take a firm to the next level is increasing.
+Especially as more firms begin to take on PE investment while retaining their partnership model, as seen with Moore Kingston Smith (MKS).

-While external investment promises rapid growth and modernisation, mirroring trends in the US, it also raises concerns.
+While external investment promises rapid growth and modernisation, mirroring trends in global private equity and US private equity markets, it also raises concerns.
 So, what are the potential positives and negatives of PE investment in UK accountancy firms?

 Promises of private equity investment

-• Growth through acquisitions: Similar to the US model, private equity firms often employ a “buy-and-build” strategy.
-This involves acquiring smaller firms, expanding the client base, and diversifying service offerings, accelerating growth beyond organic means.
+Similar to the US model, private equity firms often employ a “buy-and-build” strategy.
+This involves acquiring smaller private companies, expanding the client base, and diversifying service offerings.
+These buyouts accelerate growth beyond organic means and are attractive to institutional investors, pension funds, and limited partners seeking exposure to alternative investments.
+This strategy also supports diversification across sectors such as real estate, healthcare, and financial services.

-• Tech transformation: The accounting profession is embracing technology.
+The accounting profession is embracing technology.
 PE investment can fuel the adoption of advanced accounting software, data analytics, and automation tools.
-This in turn helps boost efficiency and can allow firms to build on their service capabilities as well as attract new clients.
+Platforms like Bloomberg are increasingly used to support valuation models and performance tracking.
+This transformation boosts efficiency and allows firms to enhance their service capabilities, attracting new clients and financial advisors.

-However, the highly development private equity market in the US offers valuable lessons on the potential downsides of PE involvement:
+The highly developed private equity market in the US offers valuable lessons on potential downsides.

-• Culture clash: The traditional UK accountancy model emphasises client service and long-term relationship building.
-This is at the core of any partnership model.
-PE’s focus on profit maximisation might create friction against a more client led culture.
-Ultimately leading to a shift away from client needs and towards shareholder value.
+The traditional UK accountancy model emphasises client service and long-term relationship building—core to any partnership model.
+PE’s focus on profit maximisation might create friction with a more client-led culture, potentially shifting priorities from client needs to shareholder value.
+This is particularly relevant when private equity fund managers apply corporate strategies used in public companies or public markets to professional services.

-• Employee stress and increased turnover: An unrelenting focus on efficiency and cost-cutting can lead to employee burnout and high turnover.
-This not only damages morale but also creates knowledge gaps, impacting the quality of client service.
+An unrelenting focus on efficiency and cost-cutting can lead to burnout and high turnover.
+This not only damages morale but also creates knowledge gaps, impacting the quality of service provided by providers and portfolio companies.
+The pressure to meet performance targets can also affect due diligence and long-term investment management quality.

 The road ahead for UK accountancy

-The impact of private equity on UK accountancy firms depends on how they navigate these potential pitfalls.
-Here’s what the future might hold:
+The impact of private equity investment on UK accountancy firms depends on how they navigate these potential pitfalls.
+Here’s what the future might hold.

 Whether or not large-scale PE investment will become widespread in the UK accountancy sector remains to be seen.
 However, the profession must tread carefully.
 Leveraging PE investment for growth while safeguarding core values and client relationships is critical.
-What is already clear is these businesses will need to prioritise client needs and relationships, if they do this at the same time as harnessing investment as a tool to help optimise and grow the business, then private equity as a tool could have a thriving future in the UK market.
+If firms prioritise client needs and relationships while harnessing investment as a tool to optimise and grow the business, then private equity could have a thriving future in the UK market.

 If you would like to learn more about the development of PE investment within the UK accountancy firms get in touch with Hu Kabir.